gruni55/goat/README.txt

 Please note that for Windows, the slash "/" must be replaced by the backslash "\" in the specifications for the directories.

+*** INSTALLATION NOTES ***

 Windows (with Visual Studio)
 ============================
+Here, you have two possible ways:

+Just open the GOAT directory with Visual Studio (if your VS version supports CMake, which is true e.g. for VS 2019 Community edition or later) or you can use the command line:
-open a command prompt and change to the GOAT directory to create a Visual Studio project just type "cmake ."
+             1. open a command prompt and change to the GOAT directory
+             2. create a Visual Studio with typing "cmake ."

 Linux with GCC compiler